toastermagic/dayMonthSecond/README.md

 # dayMonthSecond

-Application scaffold using aspnetcore rc3 with Auth0 and API authentication using JWT bearer tokens
+Application scaffold using angular 2, Firebase, and authentication using Auth0 (JWT)